dotnet/docs/docs/core/about.md

 ---
-title: .NET Core details
+title: .NET Core characteristics and composition
-description: Go in-depth on the details of .NET Core and compare it to other .NET implementations. ms.date: 09/17/2019
+description: Go in-depth on the characteristics and composition of .NET Core, and compare it to other .NET implementations. ms.date: 09/17/2019
 ---
-# About .NET Core
+# .NET Core in depth

 .NET Core has the following characteristics: